astorm/MagentoTarToConnect/README.md

 ## Building a `phar` with Phing

 The project also includes a `phing` build.xml file.
-This may be used to create an executable `phar` of the script, allow for easy usage.
-To build the phar, simply run
+You can use this to create an executable `phar` of the script.
+If you're not familiar, a `phar` is sort of like a stand alone PHP executable.
+You can [read more here](http://php.net/phar).

     $ phing create_phar